blex-max/expos/README.md

 Please report any bugs!

 #### TODO
+ - report correct position in error messages - chrom and position are both off by one! (this affects error messages only, and has no impact on the output)
  - More extensive documentation
  - Possibly remove p-value for MLAS/ASRD, as it can be misleading
  - Add clip fraction/CLPM